ttwardz/bum-notes-blog/_posts/2025-12-03-clew-i-built-an-iOS-app.md

 At the time of writing, Clew is already on version 1.3, and it's been available on the App Store since April.
 But that was more of a soft launch.

+Since then, I've polished all the rough edges and added significant new features: view customizations, AI tag suggestions, support for songs in addition to books and websites, and more.

 Now, it's showtime.

-Since then, I've polished all the rough edges and added significant new features: view customizations, AI tag suggestions, support for songs in addition to books and websites, and more.

-It's only going to get better from here.
+And it's only going to get better from here.
 I'm talking support for movies and TV series, podcasts, and audiobooks.
-I'm talking fun sharing features, like gorgeous styled highlights with images for social media stories.
+I'm talking fun social features, like gorgeous shareable highlight images for your feeds and stories.

 For a more complete rundown of what I'm working on, check out the [roadmap on the Clew website](https://getclew.com/roadmap/){:target="_blank"}.

 If you like the app, let me know!
-And if there's a feature that you'd love to see, send over your idea and I'll see what I can do. 📱
+And if there's a feature that you'd love to see (or a bug you spot), [send me an email](mailto:help@getclew.com) and I'll see what I can do. 📱

 {% comment %}
+Put this in the "I started learning..." line in the intro:

-And if you want to know more about how I built the app, check out my post: [How I Learned iOS Software Development by Building an App]({% post_url 2025-12-05-how-i-learned-iOS-development-building-clew %}).
+> And if you want to know more about how I built the app, check out my post: [How I Learned iOS Software Development by Building an App]({% post_url 2025-12-05-how-i-learned-iOS-development-building-clew %}).

-It might be both a lot harder and a lot easier than you'd think...
+> It might be both a lot harder and a lot easier than you'd think...
 {% endcomment %}